Cornell-MAE-UG/sp26-portfolio-ab3325/_projects/nutcracker-as-beams.md

 Shows the flexible handle as a cantilever beam with shear and moment diagrams, deflected shape, and hollow rectangular cross-section detail.
 ![Flexible handle beam analysis]({{ site.baseurl }}/assets/images/nutcracker_beam.png)

-**Technologies Used** Book Appendix for aluminum values, and ChatGPT for help with analysis.
+**Technologies Used:** Book Appendix for aluminum values, and ChatGPT for help with analysis.